oddnetworks/oddworks/README.md

 > npm run dev // Run in development mode and watches for file changes
 ```

 The server should be running at http://localhost:3000 with all the required data seeded into the databases.
 Next you can hit the API however you want.
-Here is an example curl command with a preset token we generated for you.
+Here is an example curl command, check the logs for preset tokens we generate for you.

 ```
 > curl -X GET -H "x-access-token: YOUR_TOKEN_HERE" -H "Accept: application/json" "http://localhost:3000/videos"